Tacopover/ApiObjects/README.md

 - Sub-Category check
 - File size check
 - Number of parameters
+- Number of Lines
+- Number of vertices

 The number of rules will be expanded in future releases.